skeeto/endlessh/README.md

 # Endlessh: an SSH tarpit

-Endlessh is an SSH tarpit that *very* slowly sends an endless, random SSH banner.
+Endlessh is an SSH tarpit [that *very* slowly sends an endless, random SSH banner][np].
 It keeps SSH clients locked up for hours or even days at a time.
 The purpose is to put your real SSH server on another port and then let the script kiddies get stuck in this tarpit instead of bothering a real server.

 Since the tarpit is in the banner before any cryptographic exchange occurs, this program doesn't depend on any cryptographic libraries.
 It's a simple, single-threaded, standalone C program.
 It uses `poll()` to trap multiple clients at a time.

 ## Usage